 Designer: Studio D.A.: Cesare Maria Casati and Carlo Emanuele Ponzio in 1971.

 Manufacturer: Lamperti, Robbiata, Como, Italy.

-Other versions: The Lamperti Pelota desk lamp exists in many colours, one size.
+Other versions: The Lamperti Pelota desk lamp exists in many colours, but was only made in one size.

 The name Pelota originates from a Bask (Spain) ball game that is 400 years old, called pelota vasca.
 Pilota in the original Basque language also pelota vasca in Spanish; pelote basque in French.
 The pelota is known to be the hardest ball of any sport.
 It is roughly 3/4 the size of a baseball and is harder than a rock.
 It’s not the ball, but the throwing stick called xistera or chistéra that looks the same as this lamp.
 Wikipedia (link opens in a new window): Basque pelota